tismoj/zenstats/docs/vps-setup.md

 # Modify the following in the file:
 # PermitRootLogin no # Disable root login
-# PasswordAuthentication no  # Disable key based auth
+# PasswordAuthentication no  # Disable password based auth

 # Restart SSH service
 sudo systemctl restart ssh